General and additional info about removing the main board from these pianos.

 If this board has not been worked on before it will have two black earth (ground) wires.
 These are soldered to the board near the front edge and are screwed down to the main shelf of the piano.
 Remove the screws.

-Also, if this board has not been worked on before it will have three earth (ground) straps which are silver colour metal.
+Also, if this board has not been worked on before it will have three earth (ground) brackets which are silver colour metal.
 If present, there is one near the rear left-hand corner and two on the right-hand edge of the board.
 They are soldered to the board and screwed down to the main shelf of the piano.
 Remove the screws.

-To avoid these earth (ground) straps getting broken off in transit I usually make a half-inch thick pad of anti-static bubblewrap and place it under the board before wrapping the whole thing in more anti-static bubblewrap.
-If the straps do break off I can refit them.
-Quite frequently I get sent boards with no straps at all, and sometimes earth (ground) wires missing.
+If the brackets do break off I can refit them.
+Quite frequently I get sent boards with no brackets at all, and sometimes earth (ground) wires missing.
 Presumably these have come adrift and not been replaced during previous repairs.
-The board will work normally without these and I am not aware of it having caused any problems.
+The board will work without these and I am not aware of this having caused any problems.

 Remove the two screws going through the two rear corners of the board.